 In the mid-1980s, Goa witnessed mass demonstrations, violent protests and political mobilising, following which Konkani was declared the official language of the Goan territory.
 However, Konkani was recognised only in the Devanagari script, one of two scripts used for the language in Goa, the other being the Roman script.
-Set against this historical background, Citizenship in a Caste Polity studies the contestations around the demand that the Roman script also be officially recognised and given equal status.

-Contents: I. Studying Citizenship in India 2.
+Set against this historical background, Citizenship in a Caste Polity: Religion, Language and Belonging in Goa studies the contestations around the demand that the Roman script also be officially recognised and given equal status.
+Contents: 1.
+Studying Citizenship in India 2.
 Konkani and its Political History: An Anthropological Approach 3.
 The Konkani Munis 4.
 Between Civil and Political Society: The Citizenship Experiences of the Goan Catholics 5.
-Humiliation in Political Society 2020 978-93-5287-994-6 ₹1560 380 pp Hardback E-ISBN: 978-93-9012-206-6 Constitutional and Democratic Institutions in India A Critical Analysis Edited by Sudha Pai, former Professor at the Centre for Political Studies, Jawaharlal Nehru University, New Delhi, heads Policy Research and Management Network (PRAMAN), Gurgaon
+Humiliation in Political Society 2020 978-93-5287-994-6 ₹1410 380 pp Hardback E-ISBN: 978-93-9012-206-6 Constitutional and Democratic Institutions in India A Critical Analysis Edited by Sudha Pai, retired as Professor at the Centre for Political Studies, Jawaharlal Nehru University, New Delhi, heads the research institute PRAMAN (Policy Research and Management Network), Gurgaon

-The book explores theoretical approaches to the study of institutions in India, and institutions of the Parliament, the higher judiciary, the Election Commission of India, and other federal and social institutions.
+The book explores the theoretical approaches to the study of institutions in India, and the institutions of the Parliament, the higher judiciary, the Election Commission of India, and some other federal and social institutions.
 Against the backdrop of recurring political instability and a neo-liberal policy environment, the contributors raise many fundamental issues about the functioning of these institutions, their capabilities and the need for reform, and, in the case of the Parliament, the possibility of a shift to the presidential system of government and a model of cooperative federalism.
-Contents: Part I: Theoretical Frameworks for Studying Institutions; Part II: Parliamentary Institutions; Part III: The Higher Judiciary; Part IV: The Election Commission; Part V: Federal Institutions Contributors: T. K. Arun, Upendra Baxi, Pallavi Bedi, Anirudh Burman, M. V. Rajeev Gowda, K. K. Kailash, Ajit Phadnis, S. Y. Quraishi, Suyash Rai, M. Govinda Rao, Varun Santhosh, Kaushiki Sanyal, Asha Sarangi, Papia Sengupta, Goutham Shivshankar, Aseema Sinha, E. Sridharan, Shashi Tharoor, Vidhu Verma

-2020 978-93-5287-846-8 ₹2070 504 pp Hardback Diginaka Subaltern Politics and Digital Media in Post-Capitalist India Edited by Anjali Monteiro, Professor and Dean, School of Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai; K. P. Jayasankar, Professor and Chair, Centre for Critical Media Praxis, School of Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai; and Amit S. Rai, Reader in and Convener of the MA in Creative Industries and Arts Organisation, Queen Mary, University of London, London While the digital divide intensifies social hierarchies of caste, class and gender, it can also become part of post-capitalist ecologies, traversing the formal and informal sectors, even as the digital becomes central to social and political practices in different marginalised communities.
+Contents: I. Theoretical Frameworks for Studying Institutions II.
+Parliamentary Institutions III.
+The Higher Judiciary IV.
+The Election Commission V. Federal Institutions Contributors: T. K. Arun, Upendra Baxi, Pallavi Bedi, Anirudh Burman, M. V. Rajeev Gowda, K. K. Kailash, Ajit Phadnis, S. Y. Quraishi, Suyash Rai, M. Govinda Rao, Varun Santhosh, Kaushiki Sanyal, Asha Sarangi, Papia Sengupta, Goutham Shivshankar, Aseema Sinha, E. Sridharan, Shashi Tharoor, Vidhu Verma 2020 978-93-5287-846-8 ₹1920 504 pp Diginaka Subaltern Politics and Digital Media in Post-Capitalist India Edited by Anjali Monteiro, Professor and Dean, School of Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai; K. P. Jayasankar, Professor and Chair, Centre for Critical Media Praxis, School of Media and Cultural Studies, Tata Institute of Social Sciences, Mumbai; and Amit S. Rai, Reader in and Convener of the MA in Creative Industries and Arts Organisation, Queen Mary, University of London, London While the digital divide intensifies social hierarchies of caste, class and gender, it can also become part of post-capitalist ecologies, traversing the formal and informal sectors, even as the digital becomes central to social and political practices in different marginalised communities.
 Diginaka: